hiiammalte/compareo_sass/README.md

-# compareo_sass - SCSS-based UI build upon 7-1 SASS architecture
+# compareo_sass - SCSS-based UI build upon 7-1 architecture

 This is the UI part of the compareo app.